fsb-edu/ML4Food/README.md

  - Automatic graded exercises.
  - Check applications of ML in Food Science from Overview chapter.
  - Complete datasets section in Overview chapter.
+ - Clustering for the Swiss Food Composition Dataset.